 Read more

-...knowledge of biology; specifically biochemistry, genetics, and molecular biology, as well as a good understanding of chemistry, history, and mathematics.
+...biology, as well as a good understanding of chemistry, history, and mathematics.
 My hobbies include reading and writing, animal care (I have a pet dog), hiking and fitness.
 Growing up with three younger siblings has given me the life experience necessary to understand and relate to younger generations.
-I also understand the concerns of parents as I'm friends with many who have small children, and can relate...
+I also understand the concerns of parents as I'm friends with many who have small children, and can relate to their concerns and experience while diplomatically explaining...

 Read more

-...in grades K and 1st.
-I have tutored K-8th grade reading, writing, and math as well as experiences tutoring SAT verbal skills to high school students.
-My credentials include a Bachelors in Early Childhood Education (Birth-3rd grade) as well as a Masters in Literacy Education (Birth-adulthood).
+...include a Bachelors in Early Childhood Education (Birth-3rd grade) as well as a Masters in Literacy Education (Birth-adulthood).
 I am Maryland State certified in both areas and do work full time as a teacher currently, my availability reflects this.
-I enjoy using hands on and engaging learning...
+I enjoy using hands on and engaging learning techniques to teach even the most unenthusiastic learners the skills needed to succeed academically.
+Due to the current pandemic I am available and familiar with online platforms for...

 Read more